apache/flink/docs/dev/table/hive/hive_dialect.zh.md

 - Hive and Calcite have different sets of reserved keywords.
 For example, `default` is a reserved keyword in Calcite and a non-reserved keyword in Hive.
 Even with Hive dialect, you have to quote such keywords with backtick ( ` ) in order to use them as identifiers.
+- Due to expanded query incompatibility, views created in Flink cannot be queried in Hive.